koajs/generic-session/README.md

 For a full list of cookie options see [jed/cookies](https://github.com/jed/cookies#cookiesset-name--value---options--).

-if you set`cookie.maxAge` to `null`, meaning no "expires" parameter is set so the cookie becomes a browser-session cookie.
+if you set`cookie.maxage` to `null`, meaning no "expires" parameter is set so the cookie becomes a browser-session cookie.
 When the user closes the browser the cookie (and session) will be removed.

-Notice that `ttl` is different from `cookie.maxAge`, `ttl` set the expire time of sessionStore.
+Notice that `ttl` is different from `cookie.maxage`, `ttl` set the expire time of sessionStore.
 So if you set `cookie.maxage = null`, and `ttl=ms('1d')`, the session will expired after one day, but the cookie will destory when the user cloese the browser.
 And mostly you can just ignore `options.ttl`, `koa-generic-session` will parse `cookie.maxage` as the tll.

 ## Session Store